Polyconseil/dokang/docs/advanced.rst

     file matches one of these expressions, it will be processed even if the path also matches one of the ``exclude`` expressions.

-    This makes easier to write exclude and include regular expressions.
+    This makes it easier to write exclude and include regular expressions.

 The configuration must also indicate which harvester to use for each supported file extension.
 The extensions must not include the leading